 The ESC was set up by the ASI in 2011 to fulfil the need to create a mechanism for construction companies to determine and identify a sustainable steelwork supplier.
 It also provides a tool for fabrication companies to demonstrate their commitment to reducing their environmental footprint and to work towards this in a continuous and structured way.

 Charter-certified fabricators can be used in projects by regulators, environmental rating bodies like the GBCA (Green Star), state authorities such as rail and road, and any other body wanting to demonstrate environmental improvement in their project through their contracting process.

 Charter membership is designed for downstream steel enterprises associated with steelwork fabrication or processing, demonstrates a company’s commitment to environmental improvement and is of particular importance where a company is required to achieve an accreditation as a contractual requirement.
-This commitment is audited and certified once a year by an independent auditor.
+This commitment is audited and certified once a year by an ASI nominated auditor.

 Any company applying for ESC certification must operate a structural steelwork fabrication or processing facility in Australia.